abirmehmed/Advanced_Java_Algorithm_Concepts/01_Data_Structures/11_Top K Frequent Elements/README.md

+#
+op K Frequent Elements: Given an array of integers, find the k most frequent elements.
+For example, if the input is [1, 1, 1, 2, 2, 3] and k is 2, the output should be [1, 2].
+#
 To find the k most frequent elements in an array of integers, we can use a combination of a HashMap and a PriorityQueue.
 Here's an example implementation in Java:

 ```java